-Last week I celebrated my five year nomadiversary of quitting my job to travel the world.
-While it’s no secret that I didn’t start blogging until about two years ago, I have nonetheless learned more in the last five years than I have in the 24 years prior to that.
+Last week I celebrated my ten year nomadiversary of quitting my job to travel the world.
+Ten years of long-term travel have taught me more than I learned in the 24 years prior to that.
 The knowledge gained, unforgettable experiences, and amazing people I’ve encountered over the years have changed my life forever, in ways never even imagined.
 This travel blog began a decade ago as a journal to let my childhood friends back home know that I was not dead and it eventually evolved into, well, this.
-In fact if you’re brave (or bored) enough you can even find some of my old, drunken rambles (I loathe to call them posts) still online; they date back as far as 2008 and were intended only for friends back home, so don’t expect much useful information, just embarrassing stories 😉
+In fact if you’re brave (or bored) enough you can even find some of my old, drunken rambles (I loathe to call them posts) still online — they date back to 2008 and were intended only for friends back home, so don’t expect much useful information, just embarrassing stories 😉

 Travel will ruin you for life.
 Once it gets into your blood you will never be the same: the feeling of freedom, the stimulus and the strangeness – it all gets under your skin.
 From the bright colourful saris in a New Delhi marketplace to the grim reality of a Russian prison tour, every new experience forces you to see the world in a different wider way.

 We all start out as wet-behind-the-ears newbies whom know nothing about international travel.
 Most all of us were shocked when we first saw meat being butchered on a dirty street corner or hordes of motorcycles in the streets driving every direction and even on sidewalks — many with both parents and multiple kids aboard.
 We felt out of our element riding some of the strange and unsafe forms of transportation around the world and downright confused by the abundance of street food until learning that food actually tastes better when sitting on plastic stools intended for kids.
 We’ve also been humbled by many a foreign festival and diverse religious gatherings in every corner of the globe.
 However it’s exactly these overwhelming encounters that make travel addicting.